Kuleenabinoy/weatherDashboard/README.md

-# weatherDashboard
+# Weather Dashboard

-WeatherDashboard is developed using HTML CSS JAVASCRIPT.
-JSON is used to store information in local storage .Third Party API such as JQUERY,Bootstrap,Moment.js,Material.Css are also used in this development.Server side API Open WeatherMap is used to get information .
+WeatherDashboard is developed using HTML CSS JAVASCRIPT .Third Party API such as JQUERY,Bootstrap,Moment.js,Material.Css are also used in this development.Server side API Open WeatherMap is used to get information .

 ## Website includes: